 - Yes, all of these courses are non-credit-bearing courses from the University of Rochester designed specifically for high school students.
 Rochester faculty design the course curricula and teach the courses in pre-recorded videos.
 Students earn a Certificate of Completion from the University of Rochester for each course completed.

 - These courses are designed for high school or U.S.-high-school-equivalent students, including those who are taking a “gap year” between high school and college.
-Students should be between 13 and 19 years old, not yet enrolled in college, and no more than 1 year post-high school graduation (“gap year”).
+Students should be 13+, not yet enrolled in college, and no more than 1 year post-high school graduation (“gap year”).

 - These courses are not intended for college students or adults.